-Nissan is Japan's second largest carmaker (after Toyota, and well ahead of Honda).
-The company achieved a remarkable turnaround of its business during the 2000s under trouble-shooting CEO Carlos Ghosn, parachuted in by Renault to overhaul the business.
+Nissan is Japan's second largest carmaker (after Toyota, and well ahead of Honda), effectively controlled since 1999 by French group Renault.
+The company achieved a remarkable turnaround during the 2000s under trouble-shooting CEO Carlos Ghosn, parachuted in to overhaul the business.
 At the end of the previous decade Nissan had been struggling under the weight of a crippling debt burden.
 Rescue discussions with several manufacturers, including DaimlerChrysler and Ford, came to nothing.
 Then France's Renault stepped in, picking up a large stake in the company.
 After a year of focused and ruthless cost-cutting, as well as a sell-off of unnecessary peripheral businesses, the company delivered its best performance for more than a decade in 2001, and has continued to go from strength to strength, despite a short-lived slowdown in 2006 and 2007.
-Despite the impact of the 2011 Japanese Earthquake, the company reported record production levels and sales for the year.
+Despite the impact of the 2011 Japanese Earthquake, the company reported record production levels and sales for that year.
 It has continued to grow steadily, and in 2016 agreed to acquire a controlling stake in domestic rival Mitsubishi Motors.

 Selected Nissan advertising